-Term Definition -U- UDOC See User Maintenance Document. ultimate parent legal entity name The name of the ultimate parent of the awardee or recipient.
-Currently, the name is from the global parent DUNS® number. ultimate parent unique identifier The unique identification number for the ultimate parent of an awardee or recipient.
-Currently the identifier is the 9-digit number maintained by Dun & Bradstreet as the global parent DUNS® number. unappropriated budget surplus A condition under which a fund balance as of the close of the previous fiscal year is not included in the annual budget. unfavorable credit card adjustment An AFIS transaction processed by the OST indicating a deposit shortage or adjustment for credit card transactions. uniform allowance An advance payment to employees for allowable uniform expenses.
+Term Definition -U- UDOC See User Maintenance Document.
+UEI See Unique Entity Identifier. ultimate parent legal entity name The name of the ultimate parent of the awardee or recipient.
+Currently, the name is from the global parent UEI number. ultimate parent unique identifier The unique identification number for the ultimate parent of an awardee or recipient.
+Currently the identifier is the 12-digit alphanumeric number maintained by the U.S. General Services Administration at SAM.gov. unappropriated budget surplus A condition under which a fund balance as of the close of the previous fiscal year is not included in the annual budget. unfavorable credit card adjustment An AFIS transaction processed by the OST indicating a deposit shortage or adjustment for credit card transactions. uniform allowance An advance payment to employees for allowable uniform expenses.
 Uniform Guidance OMB's Uniform Guidance on Assistance Awards .
 The major revision to all previous OMB circulars governing reimbursable Federal awards, combining them into a single document.
 The Uniform Guidance is codified as 2 CFR 200.
-The OMB Circulars that have been superseded by the Uniform Guidance are: A-21, A-87, A-102, A-110, A-122 and A-133; of these A-87 (cost principles), A-102 (administrative requirements) and A-133 (audit requirements) applied to states, local governments and Indian Tribes. unit An operational entity, frequently an element or functional constituent of a larger entity.
-University Arizona State University, Northern Arizona University, University of Arizona. unliquidated obligations For Federal grant purposes, "unliquidated obligations" means, for financial reports prepared on a cash basis, obligations incurred by the non-Federal entity that have not been paid (liquidated).
+The OMB Circulars that have been superseded by the Uniform Guidance are: A-21, A-87, A-102, A-110, A-122 and A-133; of these A-87 (cost principles), A-102 (administrative requirements) and A-133 (audit requirements) applied to states, local governments and Indian Tribes.
+Unique Entity Identifier A twelve-digit identification number -unique to an entity, its location, one of its divisions, etc.-provided by SAM.
+Used to identify recipients of Federal funds. unit An operational entity, frequently an element or functional constituent of a larger entity.
+University Arizona State University, Northern Arizona University, University of Arizona.

+unliquidated obligations unobligated balance For Federal grant purposes, "unliquidated obligations" means, for financial reports prepared on a cash basis, obligations incurred by the non-Federal entity that have not been paid (liquidated).
 For reports prepared on an accrual expenditure basis, these are obligations incurred by the non-Federal entity for which an expenditure has not been recorded.

-unobligated balance

 The cumulative amount of budget authority that remains available for obligation under law in unexpired accounts at a point in time.
 The term "expired balances available for adjustment only" refers to unobligated amounts in expired accounts.
 For Federal grant purposes, "unobligated balance" means the amount of funds under a Federal award that the non-Federal entity has not obligated.
-The amount is computed by subtracting the cumulative amount of the non-Federal entity's unliquidated obligations and expenditures of funds under the Federal award from the cumulative amount of the funds that the Federal awarding agency or pass-through entity authorized the non-Federal entity to obligate.

-untimely filed travel claim

-A travel claim filed later than required by State Travel Policy.
+The amount is computed by subtracting the cumulative amount of the non-Federal entity's unliquidated obligations and expenditures of funds under the Federal award from the cumulative amount of the funds that the Federal awarding agency or pass-through entity authorized the non-Federal entity to obligate. untimely filed travel claim update category A traver claim need later than required by State Traver Policy.

-update category

 One of the following types of notices one may receive from the GAO Website dealing with various information and activities that are of potential interest to State personnel and others.

-- Arizona Financial Information System (AFIS)

-- CFO Meetings & Communications

-- GAO Financial Reporting

-- GAO Policy & Procedures

-- GAO Projects Updates

-- GAO Training and CPE Events

-- Statewide Payroll and Related Information

-- Travel Policies & Procedures

-These categories may change from time-to-time, depending upon needs and circumstances.
+Arizona Financial Information System (AFIS) CFO Meetings &amp; Communications GAO Financial Reporting GAO Policy &amp; Procedures GAO Projects Updates GAO Training and CPE Events Statewide Payroll and Related Information Travel Policies &amp; Procedures These categories may change from time-to-time, depending upon needs and circumstances.
 Every agency must have at least one person who subscribes to GAO Policy and Procedures updates.

-US / U.S.

-United States.

-USASpending.gov

-USAspending.gov is the publicly accessible, searchable website mandated by the Federal Funding Accountability and Transparency Act of 2006 to give the American public access to information on how their tax dollars are spent.
+US / U.S. United States.
+USASpending.gov USAspending.gov is the publicly accessible, searchable website mandated by the Federal Funding Accountability and

-USDOL

-See U.S. Department of Labor.

-U.S. Department of

-That agency of the Federal Government whose mission is to foster, promote, and develop the welfare of the wage earners, job seekers, and retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.

-Labor

-U.S. Securities and Exchange Commission

-An agency of the Federal government responsible for enforcing securities laws and regulating the securities markets.

-use tax
+Stat e of Arizona Accounting Man nual Section 95 Lists Issued 11/07/22